-Having adequate supplies to support healthy hygiene behaviors, including soap and hand sanitizer with at least 60% alcohol, paper towels, tissues, and no-touch trash cans, disinfecting wipes or cleaning solution.

-- Posting signs on how to stop the spread of COVID-19, properly wash hands, promote everyday protective measures, and properly wear a face covering throughout locations in each school building. - Utilizing cafeteria and gymnasium for more classroom space, if needed. - Physical Education classes outside utilizing strategies for social distancing 6 feet apart such as outdoor activities set up in stations which do not require touching or sharing of object (ex. obstacle courses). - Art projects to be completed by each student having their own supplies which they keep in a closed container.
-Sharing of supplies should not take place. - For music, students will have their own equipment/instruments and remain 6 feet apart.
-Choirs should be 6 feet apart and consider wearing masks during practice. - Resource teachers at the elementary level will travel to the students' classes to the greatest extent possible to limit the students need to travel. - Ensuring ventilation systems operate properly and increase circulation of outdoor air as much as possible such as by opening windows and doors. - Ensuring that all water systems and features are safe to use after a prolonged facility shutdown to minimize the risk of Legionnaires' disease and other diseases associated with water.
+- Prince George County Schools will have adequate supplies to support healthy hygiene behaviors, including soap and hand sanitizer with at least 60% alcohol, paper towels, tissues, and no-touch trash cans, disinfecting wipes and EPA approved cleaning solutions. - Medical Grade PPE will be available for all health personnel taking care of students and staff - Prince George Schools will post signs on how to stop the spread of COVID-19, properly wash hands, promote everyday protective measures, and properly wear a face covering throughout locations in each school building. - Utilizing cafeteria and gymnasium for more classroom space, if needed. - Physical Education classes outside utilizing strategies for social distancing, such as outdoor activities set up in stations which do not require touching or sharing of object (ex. obstacle courses). - Art projects to be completed by each student having their own supplies which they keep in a closed container.
+Sharing of supplies should not take place. - For music, students will have their own equipment/instruments and remain 3 feet apart.
+Choirs should be 6 feet apart and consider wearing masks during practice. - Resource teachers at the elementary level will travel to the students' classes to the greatest extent possible to limit the students need to travel. - Prince George Schools will ensure ventilation systems are operating properly and will increase circulation of outdoor air as much as possible by opening windows and doors. - Prince George Schools will ensure that all water systems and features are safe to use after a prolonged facility shutdown to minimize the risks of diseases associated with water.